mazore/gerrymandering/README.md

 This is the **same grid** but with lines drawn so that red has 31 districts and blue only has 5.

 ## Usage
 Download the project and run `python main.py` in the directory.
-Only python3.7 standard library is required.
+Only python3 standard library is required.
+Close other apps and turn off battery saver to get the best performance.

 ## How It Works
 ### Overview